ROCm/ROCdbgapi/README.md

 1. A C++14 compiler such as GCC 5 or Clang 3.4.

-2. AMD Code Object Manager Library (ROCcomgr) which can be installed as part of the ROCm release by the ``comgr`` package.
+2. AMD Code Object Manager Library (ROCcomgr) which can be installed as part of the AMD ROCm release by the ``comgr`` package.

-3. ROCm CMake modules which can be installed as part of the ROCm release by the ``rocm-cmake`` package.
+3. ROCm CMake modules which can be installed as part of the AMD ROCm release by the ``rocm-cmake`` package.

 An example command-line to build and install the ROCdbgapi library on Linux is: